43 Things to Get Rid of in the Next 43 Days

 Those specialty appliances make it oh so easy to make cake pops, quesadillas, and ice cream, but they’re rarely worth the space.
 “All of that stuff was made in a kitchen before they had a special appliance for it,” says Novak.
 Get rid of any that you don’t use on a regular basis, or at least move them to another room in the house, she says.
-Use these 18 tricks to organize your kitchen.
+Use these kitchen organization ideas.

 Food storage containers

 It seems like a waste to trash the plastic boxes that come with takeout, but those containers can pile up fast.
 Hang on to the ones you’d realistically use during the week—like the ones that fit in your lunch bag or are big enough for your typical leftovers—and trash the rest, especially if the plastic is peeling or warped.
 Better yet, invest in some microwavable glass containers, which don’t have the chemical risk that plastics do, says Richmond.
 “Somehow we don’t think we should be spending even a cent on something that we can get for free,” she says.
 “If it’s a day-to-day activity for you, by all means it’s a great idea to invest in something that’s great quality.”
 Find out some things professional organizers never buy.